ncatlab/nlab-content/pages/9/9/0/3/3099/content.md

 ### Operations on species

 There are in fact 5 important monoidal structures on the category of species.
-For a discussion of all five, you'll currently have to read about [[Schur functors]], where these operations are discussed in the context of $Fin\Vect$-valued species, i.e. $Fin\Vect$-valued presheaves on the groupoid of finite sets.
-But here are two:

 #### Sum